Mat1020/Mat1020/README.md

 I'm always going to say yes to collaborate on a project; as long as it's not intense since I'm a young male teen, so I've school and other stuff going on.

 I was born on Venezuela 🇻🇪, Caracas.
 So, yeah, English is not my first language; it's Spanish.
-But don't worry, I already know a lot of English.
+But don't worry, I already know a lot of English!